bmeaut/MLMP/Order/README.md

 #### Requirements
 - **O1** "The order of a modeling element can be regarded as a measure of its set-theoretic classification power, since it corresponds to the maximum depth of the "type-of" relationships originating from an element."
 In our interpretation, order can only be assigned to nodes.

 - **O2** The order of a node must be less than or equal to its level.
 Note that this depends on the particular solution as it could be "order=level" as well.

 - **O3** The order of a node must be greater than or equal to its potency.

-- **O4** Instantiating a node reduces its order by 1.
+- **O4** The instance of a node has an order value that is exactly one less than that of the node.

 - **O5** Nodes with order 0 cannot be instantiated.